atishay-kasliwal/100_days_of_coding/README.md

 # 100_days_of_coding
 Two Main Rules

-Code minimum an hour every day for the next 100 days.
+1.Code minimum an hour every day for the next 100 days.

-Tweet your progress every day with the #100DaysOfCode hashtag.
+2.Tweet your progress every day with the #100DaysOfCode hashtag.